Art Lund: Biography

 Arthur Lund was a graduate of Eastern Kentucky University, and received his master's degree from the United States Naval Academy in aerological engineering.

 Lund was a high school math teacher in Kentucky who worked as a musician on the side.
 He left teaching to tour with Jimmy Ray and his band.
 He originally billed himself as Art London.

 He found work early on as a vocalist with a band led by clarinetist Jimmy Joy.
 A better-known clarinetist whom Lund would later sing with was Benny Goodman, with whom he cut several records, including “Blue Skies,” “On the Alamo,” and (in duet with Peggy Lee) “Winter Weather” and “If You Build a Better Mousetrap”.
 In addition to his work with the King of Swing, Lund sang and recorded with bandmaster and trumpet king Harry James.

 He began a solo career in 1946, recording the song "Mam'selle" in 1947.
 This gramophone record was #1 in the U.S. Billboard magazine chart and earned a gold disc.
-Other hits for Lund were "(I'd Like to Get You on a) Slow Boat to China", "What'll I Do", "You Call Everybody Darlin'" and "Peg o' My Heart".
+Other hits for Lund were "On a Slow Boat to China", "What'll I Do", "You Call Everybody Darlin'" and "Peg o' My Heart".
 He also recorded "Blue Skies", "My Blue Heaven" and "Mona Lisa".

 Lund had lead roles on Broadway in The Most Happy Fella (1956); Destry Rides Again (1959), as a replacement for the plot's villain, Scott Brady; Donnybrook!
 (1961); Fiorello!
 (1962); and Sophie (1963).
 Lund also worked in two shows that closed before scheduled Broadway openings, We Take the Town (1962), as Robert Preston's standby; and Breakfast at Tiffany's (1966).
 His film credits included The Molly Maguires (1970), Black Caesar (1973), The Last American Hero (1973), Bucktown (1975), Baby Blue Marine (1976), The Private Files of J. Edgar Hoover (1977) and It's Alive III: Island of the Alive (1987).

 On television, he played “Heber”, a gambler who bets on the death of a made-up outlaw on James Arness's TV Western Gunsmoke (1962), in S8E15's “False Front”.
 Lund also recorded the theme to the 1965 TV series Branded starring Chuck Conners.